-- (a) There shall be separate lap cards and a bell for each rider. - (b) A red disc shall be placed in the homestraight and a green disc in the backstraight exactly at the starting points of each rider.
-There shall be conspicuous markers 30 meters ahead of the starting point of each rider. - (c) A single green flag and a single red flag shall indicate the first kilometer of each rider respectively.
+- (a) There shall be separate lap cards and a bell for each rider. - (b) A red disc shall be placed in the homestraight and a green disc in the backstraight exactly at the starting points of each rider. - (c) On tracks that do not have an integral number of laps per kilometer, a single green flag and a single red flag shall indicate the first kilometer of each rider respectively.
 A double green flag and a double red flag shall mark the last kilometer of each rider respectively.
-These discs and flags permit the starter to determine the location of the rider for the purpose of calling restarts. - (d) The blue band shall be made impractical for riding by the placement of sponges 50 cm by 8 cm by 8 cm in the turns at 5 meter intervals, 20 cm below the lower edge of the measurement line [no penalty for riding on sponges, disqualification for riding below the sponges].
+These discs and flags permit the starter to determine the location of the rider for the purpose of determining restarts. - (d) The blue band shall be made impractical for riding by the placement of sponges 50 cm by 8 cm by 8 cm in the turns at 5 meter intervals, 20 cm below the lower edge of the measurement line.